UCdasec/FaultArm/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+> For more information about compilers, please see `/docs/developer_notes/architecture_and_compilers.md`.

 ### Compiling

-If a compiler is already present, then create a high-level example of the vulnerability pattern in question.
-Meaning, create a new C file and write a simple example of the pattern there.
-Once completed, compile the file in the following manner:
+Once a compiler is present, compile the file in the following manner:

 ```bash
 arm-none-eabi-gcc -S filename.c -o assembly_filename.s
 ```

 Which should then generate an assembly (`.s`) file to use with our tool.

+> To create a high-level example of the vulnerability pattern. please see `/docs/developer_notes/add_patterns.md`.

 ## Patterns